Samuel Risley-class icebreaker: Operational history

 Earl Grey took part in fall 1998 in assisting in the recovery of wreckage from the crash of Swissair Flight 111.
 Earl Grey and CCGS Mary Hichens recovered wreckage from the plane, while transferring human remains to HMCS Preserver.
-On 7–8 December 1989, Earl Grey was sent to look for survivors from two cargo vessels that had sank in Cabot Strait.
+On 7–8 December 1989, Earl Grey was sent to look for survivors from two cargo vessels that had sunk in Cabot Strait.
 None were found.
 In 1996, the ship assisted in the recovery and raising of a wrecked oil barge from the sea floor which had been carrying bunker oil that had been salvaged from another sunken ship.

 In early 2015, Samuel Risley worked alongside other icebreakers to rescue many commercial ships that had become stuck in the ice on the Great Lakes.
 Earl Grey underwent a refit beginning in 2015.
 Samuel Risley underwent a refit in 2016.
 Samuel Risley deployed to the Arctic Ocean during the 2018 sailing season, taking part in the resupply mission to the United States Air Force base at Thule, Greenland.